 14 For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep.

 15 For this we declare to you by a word from the Lord, that we who are alive, who are left until the coming of the Lord, will not precede those who have fallen asleep. – 1 Thessalonians 4:13-15

-The believers who passed away were called being asleep.
+The believers who passed away were called “asleep”.
 Some pagans believed death was an eternal sleep.
 The Thessalonians were worried that those who had fallen asleep would miss out on the wonderful return of the Lord Jesus Christ.
 They believed the Lord would return soon in glory.
 We need not mourn the death of a believer because although we will miss them we know they are alive.
-We need have no fear of death – where is its sting.
-We are alive and will be alive with Him for ever.
+We need to have no fear of death – where is its sting?
+We are alive and will be alive with Him forever.
 And whether we are alive at the return of Jesus or in eternity we will return with Him in His glory.
 Hallelujah

 16 For the Lord himself will descend from heaven with a cry of command, with the voice of an archangel, and with the sound of the trumpet of God.
 And the dead in Christ will rise first.

 17 Then we who are alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air, and so we will always be with the Lord.

 18 Therefore encourage one another with these words. – 1 Thessalonians 4:16-18